-Type 2 diabetes is a rapidly growing disease burden among industrialized societies.
+Type 2 diabetes is one of the fastest growing and most significant disease burdens among industrialized societies.
 New treatment options are needed to prevent progression of disease and loss of pancreatic function in type 2 diabetic patients.

-© 2012 XBiotech USA, Inc. | All Rights Reserved
+© 2013 XBiotech USA, Inc. | All Rights Reserved